Bretton Woods system: U.S. balance of payments crisis

 U.S. gold reserves remained depleted due to the actions of some countries, notably France, which continued to build up their own gold reserves.

-Structural changes
+Change and decline

 Return to convertibility

 In the 1960s and 1970s, important structural changes eventually led to the breakdown of international monetary management.
 One change was the development of a high level of monetary interdependence.
 The stage was set for monetary interdependence by the return to convertibility of the Western European currencies at the end of 1958 and of the Japanese yen in 1964.
 Convertibility facilitated the vast expansion of international financial transactions, which deepened monetary interdependence.

 The Eurodollar market grew from zero before 1957 to $80 billion in 1972.
 Euromarkets increased international credit, liquidity, and volatility.
 Capital flows began to dwarf domestic and international efforts to regulate capital movements.

 Growth of international currency markets

 Another aspect of the internationalization of banking has been the emergence of international banking consortia.
 Since 1964 various banks had formed international syndicates, and by 1971 over three-quarters of the world's largest banks had become shareholders in such syndicates.
 Multinational banks can and do make large international transfers of capital not only for investment purposes but also for hedging and speculating against exchange rate fluctuations.

 These new forms of monetary interdependence made large capital flows possible.
 During the Bretton Woods era, countries were reluctant to alter exchange rates formally even in cases of structural disequilibria.
 Because such changes had a direct impact on certain domestic economic groups, they came to be seen as political risks for leaders.
 As a result, official exchange rates often became unrealistic in market terms, providing a virtually risk-free temptation for speculators.
 They could move from a weak to a strong currency hoping to reap profits when a revaluation occurred.
 If, however, monetary authorities managed to avoid revaluation, they could return to other currencies with no loss.
 The combination of risk-free speculation with the availability of large sums was highly destabilizing.